-Small business Applicants that qualify as a "Small Business Concern".
-The two ARPA-E TEOSYNTE FOAs: DE-FOA-0003408 (TEOSYNTE SBIR/STTR), or DE-FOA-0003405 (TEOSYNTE).
+Small business Applicants that qualify as a "Small Business Concern" may apply to only one of the two ARPA-E TEOSYNTE FOAs: DE-FOA-0003408 (TEOSYNTE SBIR/STTR), or DE-FOA-0003405 (TEOSYNTE).
 Small businesses that qualify as "Small Business Concerns" are strongly encouraged to apply under the former (SBIR/STTR FOA).
 To determine eligibility as a "Small Business Concern" under DE-FOA-0003408 (SBIR/STTR), please review the eligibility requirements in Sections III.A - III.D of that FOA.